gmac/backbone.epoxy/README.md

 	<script src="backbone-min.js"></script>
 	<script src="backbone.epoxy.min.js"></script>

-You may choose to replace Underscore with the [Lo-Dash](http://lodash.com "Lodash.js") alternative (Epoxy's test suite runs slightly faster using Lo-Dash, although the difference is not drastic).
+You may choose to replace jQuery with [Zepto](http://zeptojs.com/ "Zepto.js") and/or Underscore with [Lo-Dash](http://lodash.com "Lodash.js").
 Also remember to include the [json2](https://github.com/douglascrockford/JSON-js "JSON2") library when targeting IE6/7.

 ## Help & Documentation